Policies

 Baseline policy calculates compliance based on issues found in the application for the first time after a set date.
 Unlike the predefined policies, a baseline policy is specific to a single application.

-Baseline policy does npt count as one of the five policies that can be associated with an application.
+Baseline policy does not count as one of the five policies that can be associated with an application.
 You can have five associated policies and also a baseline policy.

 To set a baseline policy for an application:

-1. On the Applications page, click an application name to open the application's page.
+1. On the general Applications page, click an application name to open the specific application page.

 3. Click Add baseline policy (or, if one already exists, Update baseline policy).